A deep dive into Freshdesk security and SOC 2 compliance for 2026

 If you want to dig into the details, you can ask for these reports through the Freshworks Trust Center.

-Even with a secure and compliant platform like Freshdesk, you're not completely covered.
-The platform’s security is great at protecting the container, but it doesn't always protect the sensitive data inside that container, especially once you start bringing AI and other tools into the mix.
+Even with a secure and compliant platform like Freshdesk, teams often look for ways to customize their security posture further.
+The platform’s security is excellent at protecting your core infrastructure, and the ecosystem offers many ways to enhance data handling - especially once you start bringing AI and other tools into the mix.

 Sensitive data: A challenge for Freshdesk security

-Your support tickets are full of useful customer information, but they can also be a minefield of sensitive data.
-Things like personally identifiable information (PII), credit card details, and other confidential info can easily end up in a conversation.
+Your support tickets are full of useful customer information, and managing that data carefully is key to maintaining trust.
+Things like personally identifiable information (PII) or confidential details can often end up in support conversations.

 Why you need a secure AI layer for Freshdesk

 This is where a dedicated, secure AI platform comes in handy.
-Instead of relying on a helpdesk's native AI, which might have its limits, you can add a tool like eesel AI on top of Freshdesk. eesel AI works like a secure brain that connects to your helpdesk and other knowledge sources without making you change your existing workflows.
+You can add a tool like eesel AI as a complementary layer on top of Freshdesk. eesel AI works like a secure brain that connects to your helpdesk and other knowledge sources while fitting perfectly into your existing workflows.

 Here’s what a security-first AI approach looks like:

-• Your data is always your data: This is the big one.
+- Your data is always your data: This is a core priority.
 With eesel AI, your data is never used to train general AI models.
 It's kept separate and is only used to power the AI for your company.

-• Built on certified tech: eesel AI uses SOC 2 Type II-certified services like OpenAI and Pinecone, so you get enterprise-level security right out of the box.
+- Built on certified tech: eesel AI uses SOC 2 Type II-certified services like OpenAI and Pinecone, providing you with enterprise-level security that complements Freshdesk's own standards.

-• You're in control of the knowledge: You get to decide exactly which documents and data sources the AI can access.
-This means you can stop it from ever seeing or sharing information from sensitive files or certain types of tickets.
+- You're in control of the knowledge: You get to decide exactly which documents and data sources the AI can access, ensuring sensitive files are kept private.

-This is pretty different from eesel AI's pricing model, which is based on how much you use the AI across all its products (like AI Agent, AI Copilot, and AI Triage).
-You're not paying for seats that might not even use the AI features.
-This makes your costs easier to predict and helps ensure you're only paying for what you actually use.
+This approach is balanced by eesel AI's pricing model, which is based on how much you use the AI across its products (like AI Agent, AI Copilot, and AI Triage).
+This provides teams with different options for managing their budget while still getting the most out of AI technology.

 Building a smarter support system with Freshdesk security SOC 2

-The smartest move isn't to ditch your helpdesk and start over.
-It's to build on top of it with best-in-class, secure tools. eesel AI is designed to be that extra layer, filling the gaps in data handling and AI by giving you a powerful, secure, and flexible intelligence engine that fits right in with Freshdesk and all your other knowledge sources.
+The smartest move is to build on top of Freshdesk's industry-leading foundation with best-in-class, complementary tools. eesel AI is designed to be that extra layer, working alongside Freshdesk to give you a powerful, secure, and flexible intelligence engine that fits right in with all your knowledge sources.

 Your next steps for Freshdesk security

-If security is a top priority, choosing a compliant helpdesk like Freshdesk is a great start.
+If security is a top priority, choosing a mature and compliant helpdesk like Freshdesk is an excellent choice.

-The next step is to look beyond the platform itself and figure out how you can better protect your data and safely automate support.
-Instead of getting locked into a pricey and limited native AI, think about how a dedicated AI platform can give you more power, more control, and more peace of mind.
+The next step is to explore how you can further protect your data and safely automate support.
+Freshdesk's robust native features and broad marketplace mean you have plenty of ways to build a secure system.
+Consider how a dedicated AI platform can complement Freshdesk to give you even more power, control, and peace of mind.

-Try eesel AI for free and see for yourself how you can securely automate your Freshdesk support in minutes, not months.
+Try eesel AI for free and see for yourself how you can securely enhance your Freshdesk support in minutes, not months.

 Frequently asked questions